iama3191/My-mommy-me-blog/README.md

 * Safari Version 16.0 (17614.1.25.9.10, 17614)
 * Google Version 105.0.5195.125 (Official Build) (arm64)

+On both browsers, the app keeps functionality without any problem.

 ### Responsivness

 * I have tested that this website works on different screen sizes from iPhone 5(320px wide) and larger screens (5120 x 2880 px).